 Double check that the inside of each stripe (where the paint will go) is the correct width using your template.

 Tip: Take a paper towel or dish towel and place it over your finger.
 Then press down firmly and rub on the tape line making sure it has no air bubbles and is on the wall with as few little gaps between the tape and the wall as possible.

-With the SAME color that the wall is already painted (your base color) paint along the tape line only on the edge that will eventually be the darker color.
+Using a paint brush, paint a coat of the existing wall color (your base color) along the tape line only on the edge that will eventually be the darker color.

 Tip: If you don’t have the original color, use a clear paint in a sheen that is similar to the existing wall color.

 If there were any gaps between the painter’s tape and the wall they will be filled and sealed with the already existing wall color which means when you add your second color it won’t be able to seep under the tape.

 Let the paint along the painters tape dry completely.
 It will look something like this.

 Once the paint along your tape is dry, paint the stripes the desired color –darker grey in my case.

 If you need two coats of paint, let the first one dry before adding your second coat.

 Step 7: Remove the painter’s tape slowly